WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 Our pupil premium strategy will be supplemented by additional activity that is not being funded by pupil premium or recovery premium.
 That will include:

 • embedding more effective practice around feedback.
 EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils.
-We are currently undertaking a pupil marking and feedback analysis and trialling different approaches in order to best support pupils.
+We have recently concluded a pupil marking and feedback analysis and have trialled different approaches in order to best support pupils.

-• From March 2023, offering a wide range of high-quality lunchtime and extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
-Activities will focus on building life skills such as confidence, resilience, and socialising.
+• Since March 2023, we have offered a wide range of high-quality lunchtime and extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
+In September 2024, the SENCo launched a lunchtime club (The Zen Den) as a safe space for targeted pupils, who either struggle at unstructured times or who need to decompress during the school day.
+Activities focus on building life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils will be encouraged and supported to participate.

 Externally provided programmes